Apple Woozy Face

 We issued a press release, telling the world what our members had told us, that this linkage was offensive.
 In it, STAMMA CEO Jane Powell stated: "This is demeaning and damaging.
 Stammering is how some people talk.
 Treating it as a joke is stigmatising.
 It can leave people embarrassed about how they sound, bullied and ashamed which can affect their mental health, careers and relationships."

-It was picked up by the Metro newspaper as well as platforms covered Apple around the world, in multiple languages.
+It was picked up by the Metro newspaper as well as platforms that covered Apple around the world, in multiple languages.
 Typing in 'STAMMA' and 'woozy face' into Google brought up pages and pages of news articles.

 We checked out 'stammering' in 15 different languages and discovered that the Woozy Face appeared in each.
 We sought legal advice, held late night and crack of dawn meetings and were totally ready to take on Apple, globally.